kobalt888/wifitrak/README.md

 ![Alt Text](https://media.giphy.com/media/eg5XXlMJ7c3885iFMk/giphy-downsized-large.gif)

 ### The Tracker
 This device simply does a set of WiFi scans and uploads a payload with all of the networks found.
 In my development, I found the attentuation of the wifi signals results in a wide range of possible values for any given network, even with the tracker in the same exact location.
-So a set of 20 or so scans are done, are average out, and then sent up.
-I have found that this, with some server side tweaking to my propietary algorithm have produced accurate and consistent results.
+So a set of 20 or so scans are done, are averaged out, and then sent up.
+I have found that this along with some server side tweaking to my propietary algorithm have produced accurate and consistent results.
 Pictured below is the _Kitchen Test Node_ which I used to help calibrate my algorithm.

 ![Alt Text](https://i.ibb.co/j4mTzDN/IMG-2517.jpg)